- Written by Dr.Mehmet Demircioglu

-Why does active hair pulling change the surgical decision?
+Active hair pulling changes the surgical decision

 I also look for clarity in the history.
-A patient may say the pulling has stopped, but the scalp pattern, broken hair lengths, or new thin areas may suggest the urge is still returning.
+Someone may say the pulling has stopped, but the scalp pattern, broken hair lengths, or new thin areas may suggest the urge is still returning.
 A direct conversation at this stage is better than discovering the problem after surgery, when donor grafts have already been used.

 I connect the decision to the broader warning about operating too early.
 Hair transplant planning should not chase a moving target.
 With hair pulling, the moving target is not only biological hair loss.
 It is also the behavior that created or worsened the gap.

-What support should be in place before surgery?
+Support should be in place before surgery

 The decision should start with stability, not graft numbers.